Discover Côte-D'Or : Literature (Comics / News)

 Legends of literature

 Literature and the Côte-d'Or have always been closely linked.
-Some illustrious names have indeed marked the history of the department.
+Indeed, a number of illustrious names have left their mark on the department's history.
 Like Marie de Rabutin-Chantal, better known as Madame de Sévigné (1626-1696).
 The famous marquise was born in Paris, but had strong ties here: her grandmother, Saint Jeanne de Chantal, founder with Saint François de Sales of the Visitation order, was from Dijon.
-Madame de Sévigné's correspondence relates several stays in the region, notably at the "old castle" and its surroundings, namely at the castle of Bourbilly, near Semur-en-Auxois.
-Part of her correspondence is addressed to her cousin, Roger de Bussy-Rabutin (1618-1693), who was exiled for a long time in his castle of Bussy-le-Grand.
-Sulphurous, the writer was a claimed libertine, which earned him several banishments from the royal court.
-Especially when he recounted in great detail the orgy he participated in during Holy Week.
-Sent back to his magnificent castle in the upper Côte-d'Or, he recreated his world there thanks to the many portraits that can be seen today when visiting the building that bears his name: portraits of men of war in the antechamber, of court ladies in the bedroom, of statesmen in the salon of the Golden Tower, of kings and dukes of Burgundy in the gallery that leads to the chapel.
-Bussy-Rabutin was also the contemporary of the famous Bossuet (1627-1704), well known for his funeral orations.
-Born in Dijon, the churchman grew up in a family of magistrates; his father was the dean of the councillors in the city's parliament.
-At the same time, the playwright Prosper Jolyot de Crébillon (father of Crébillon fils) was also born in Dijon, in 1674.
-No doubt he knew another Côte d'Oran who has gone down in history: Georges-Louis Leclerc, Count of Buffon (1707-1788).
-Naturalist, great landowner, master of forges, architect and builder, Buffon was born in Montbard and will always remain attached to it, dividing his life between his native town and Paris where he will be appointed Intendant of the King's Garden (the future Jardin des Plantes).
-In Montbard, you can visit his former home, where he wrote a large part of the 36 volumes of his Natural History which influenced many naturalists, from Darwin to Lamarck.
-In 1745, Buffon appointed Louis-Jean-Marie Daubenton (also a native of Montbard) to the title of "Guard and demonstrator of the Cabinet of Natural History".
-Daubenton became thefirst director of the Paris Natural History Museum in 1793.
+Madame de Sévigné's correspondence includes a number of stays in the region, notably at and around the "vieux château", Château de Bourbilly, near Semur-en-Auxois.
+Part of her correspondence is addressed to her cousin, Roger de Bussy-Rabutin (1618-1693), long exiled in his château at Bussy-le-Grand.
+The sulphurous writer was an avowed libertine, which earned him several banishments from the royal court.
+Particularly when he recounted in great detail the orgy he participated in during Holy Week.
+Sent back to his magnificent château in the upper Côte-d'Or, he recreated his world through a series of portraits that can be seen today in the building that bears his name: portraits of men of war in the antechamber, court ladies in the bedroom, statesmen in the salon de la Tour dorée, kings and dukes of Burgundy in the gallery leading to the chapel.
+Bussy-Rabutin was also a contemporary of the famous Bossuet (1627-1704), well known for his funeral orations.
+A native of Dijon, the churchman grew up in a family of magistrates; his father was dean of the city's parliamentary councillors.
+At the same time, playwright Prosper Jolyot de Crébillon (father of Crébillon fils) was also born in Dijon, in 1674.
+He may well have been acquainted with another Côte-d'Orien man who has gone down in history: Georges-Louis Leclerc, comte de Buffon (1707-1788).
+A naturalist, large landowner, ironmaster, architect and builder, Buffon was born in Montbard and always remained attached to it, dividing his time between his native town and Paris, where he was appointed Intendant of the Jardin du Roy (the future Jardin des Plantes).
+In Montbard, you can visit his former home, where he wrote most of the 36 volumes of his Histoire naturelle, which influenced many naturalists, from Darwin to Lamarck.
+In 1745, Buffon appointed Louis-Jean-Marie Daubenton (also a Montbard native) as "Garde et démonstrateur du Cabinet d'Histoire Naturelle".
+Daubenton became the1st Director of the Paris Natural History Museum in 1793.

 In the 20th century too..

-Forgotten for over 50 years, Jacques Copeau (1879-1949) was nevertheless a major figure in the world of theatre in the first part of the 20th century.
-A critic for several Parisian newspapers, he participated with André Gide in the creation of La Nouvelle Revue Française in 1908, then founded the Théâtre du Vieux Colombier, before setting up a drama school.
-In October 1924, Copeau and his troupe left Paris to settle in the Château de Morteuil, in Merceuil, near Beaune.
+Forgotten for over 50 years, Jacques Copeau (1879-1949) was nevertheless a major figure in the world of theater in the first part of the 20th century.
+A critic for several Parisian newspapers, he took part with André Gide in the creation of La Nouvelle Revue Française in 1908, then founded the Théâtre du Vieux Colombier, before setting up a drama school.
+In October 1924, Copeau and his troupe left Paris for the Château de Morteuil in Merceuil, near Beaune.
 Later, Copeau and his troupe settled in Pernand-Vergelesses.
-They performed their plays there as well as in the surrounding village squares.
-Totally integrated into the life of the area, the actors even took part in the agricultural and viticultural work!
-It was also here that Copeau wrote Le Théâtre populaire

-(1941), an essay that influenced the theatrical conception of the great Jean Vilar, founder of the Avignon Festival and director of the mythical Théâtre National Populaire (TNP).
+They performed their plays there, as well as in the squares of the surrounding villages.
+Fully integrated into local life, the comedians even took part in agricultural and viticultural work!
+It was also here that Copeau wrote Le Théâtre populaire (1941), an essay that influenced the theatrical conception of the great Jean Vilar, founder of the Avignon Festival and director of the legendary Théâtre National Populaire (TNP).
 Jacques Copeau died at the Hospices de Beaune in October 1949.
-He is buried in the cemetery of Pernand-Vergelesses and, beside him, lies the singer and author Graeme Allwright (1926-2020), his grandson by marriage.
-But if there is a writer who has deeply marked the region, even revealing himself as a true ambassador of its traditions and history, it is the Dijonese Henri Vincenot (1912-1985).
-Written in a truculent language, his two most famous novels(La Billebaude and Le Pape des escargots) are impregnated with the Burgundian landscapes, but also with its accents.
-At the end of his life, he chose to settle in the village where he liked to spend his holidays, in Commarin where his grandparents lived.
-However, he spent his entire life rebuilding a ruined hamlet discovered by chance during a hunting trip with his grandfather (La Pourrie, in Saint-Victor-sur-Ouche).
-It is there, in this place that he bought, that he rests from now on.
+He is buried in the Pernand-Vergelesses cemetery, with singer and songwriter Graeme Allwright (1926-2020), his grandson by marriage, at his side.

+But if there's one writer who has had a profound impact on the region, even proving to be a true ambassador for its traditions and history, it's Dijon-born Henri Vincenot (1912-1985).
+His two most famous novels (La Billebaude and Le Pape des escargots), written in a lively language, are steeped in Burgundian landscapes and accents.
+At the end of his life, he chose to settle in the village where he liked to spend his vacations, Commarin, where his grandparents lived.
+However, he spent his entire life rebuilding a ruined hamlet he discovered by chance while hunting with his grandfather (La Pourrie, in Saint-Victor-sur-Ouche).
+It is here, in this locality he bought, that he now rests.

 Dijon inspires writers from all over the world